vmarinhodev/pp/content/projects/mixify/index.md

     primary:
       title: mixify intro title
       subtitle: Lets get Mixing
-      content: Mixins is drinks planning app a realistic web application which utilizes many of the main features of JavaScript.
+      content: |
-      From a user's point of view, Mixins is an online "Cocktail receipe" book.
+              Mixins is drinks planning app a realistic web application which utilizes many of the main features of JavaScript.
+From a user's point of view, Mixins is an online Cocktail recipe book.
               As responsiveness is a major part of a sound user experience, the UI is responsive, meaning it works on all types of devices.
       image: 'desk_mixins.jpg'
   ProjectBodyHighlight:
     primary: